riot-ci/RIOT/tests/pkg_openwsn/README.md

     - leaf nodes using `openwsn_sctimer_rtt` or `sctimer_ztimer`
     - root node using `openwsn_sctimer_rtt` and 57600 baudrate

-For more on this please refer to [pkg documentation](../../pkg/openwsn/doc.txt).
+For more details on this please refer to [pkg documentation](../../pkg/openwsn/doc.txt).

 ## Testing configuration (a) (three local samr21-xpro nodes)